View All Books in the Exhibition

 London: Readers’ Digest Association Ltd., 1985

-Modern reference books use both line drawings and color photography, each offering a different type of information.
+Modern reference books use both careful black-and-white line drawings and color photography, each offering a different type of information.

 Flora of the Colosseum of Rome, or, Illustrations and Descriptions of Four Hundred and Twenty Plants Growing Spontaneously upon the Ruins of the Colosseum of Rome